jeremieSimon/playing_w_rust/README.md

 All the above pros hold when the operators in a graph are CPU bounded.
 If we were to have operators with lots of I/O we could and should rethink this strategy.
+#
 **The `IoConcurrentComputeGraph`**\
 For this graph we take a different approach.
-We say that for some graphs with forking patterns:
+We say that for some graphs with forking patterns:\

+**Figure 1.1**
 ```$xslt
             node_2
            /